GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfimport/README.md

      Interactively ask for user input when import information cannot be automatically determined. (default true) -terraform_path string
-     Name or path to the terraform binary to use.
+     Name or path to the terraform binary to use (default "terraform").
-     This could be i.e. 'terragrunt' or a path to a different version of terraform. (default "terraform")
 ```

 ## Limitations